blackducksoftware/hub-detect-ws/README.md

 # Documentation #
 hub-detect-ws is under development.
 You can use the provided scripts to try a pre-release version in either a Kubernetes or a Docker environment.

-## Usage ##

-This application can only handle one /scaninspectimage request at a time.
-Before you call /scaninspectimage, call /ready and make sure you get HTTP status 200 (indicating that the service is ready for another /scaninspectimage request).
-An HTTP status of 503 indicates that the service is busy processing a request.

-/scaninspectimage (when successful) will return HTTP status 202, indicating that the request was accepted.
-Sometime later detect will finish and upload the results to the Hub in the given Hub project name/version.

 ## Primary Endpoints ##